andreshyer/OfflinePaperWallet/README.md

 ## Upcoming developments

 These are changes that I would like to add in the near future.
 If these changes never happen, then whatever.
-1) Option for terminal tool and GUI tool
-2) Option for more cryto-currencies (Most notably Monero) -Important to note that I am having a hard time finding a protocol for private > address for Monero (MTX)
+1) Option for more cryto-currencies (Most notably Monero) -Important to note that I am having a hard time finding a protocol for private > address for Monero (MTX)
-3) Support for Linux/Mac (Mainly Linux, I do not have access to a Mac)
+2) Support for Linux/Mac (Mainly Linux, I do not have access to a Mac)

 ## Where can I donate?